AlternativaPlatform/react-redux-localization/README.md

 #### Arguments

- * `translations` *(Anything)* A function or an object or whatever you what which will be bassed to `translator` to get localized value of a given key.
-In case of using default `translator` object of following shape should be passed as `translations` argument:
+ * `translations` *(Anything)* A function or an object or whatever you what which will be passed to `translator` to get localized value for a given key out of it.
+In case of using default `translator` an object of following shape should be passed as `translations` argument:

     ```
     {